 Sergio Noja Noseda (1931-2008): His Live and Works

-Sergio Noja Noseda was born in Pola, Italy on 7 July 1931.
+Sergio Noja Noseda was born in Pola, Italy, on 7th of July, 1931.
 After completing his university studies, he enrolled in the Biblioteca Ambrosiana in Milan.
-In 1964, he published, in collaboration with Giovanni Galbiati (1888-1966), an Arabic legal manuscript accompanied by Italian translation, entitled Aḥkām al-ʻAtīqah wa hya qawānīn lil-Naṣārī min al-ʻArab: Precetti e canoni giuridico morali per Arabi cristiani.
-And later on, he published an unknown copy of an apocryphal Arabic gospel attributed to Thomas.
+In 1964, he published, in collaboration with Giovanni Galbiati (1888-1966), an Arabic legal manuscript, accompanied by Italian translation, entitled Aḥkām al-ʻAtīqah wa hya qawānīn lil-Naṣārī min al-ʻArab: Precetti e canoni giuridico morali per Arabi cristiani.
+Later on, he published an unknown copy of an apocryphal Arabic gospel attributed to Thomas.